To Please a Lady: Production

 MGM production head Dore Schary purchased the story, written by Marge Decker and Barré Lyndon, in June 1949 for $50,000.
 Although the studio had intended the film as a vehicle for Lana Turner, Barbara Stanwyck was instead signed in September.

 The film's racing scenes were filmed at Carroll Speedway in Los Angeles.
 Dirt-track sequences were filmed at Arlington Downs in Texas.
 Stanwyck, in Indianapolis for the film's final scenes, attended the 1950 Indianapolis 500 race and delivered the traditional congratulatory kiss to winner Johnnie Parsons.

 Release

 The film's world premiere was held in Indianapolis on October 5, 1950.
 Stanwyck took the stage and addressed the crowd before the film was shown.

 Reception

 In a contemporary review for The New York Times, critic Thomas M. Pryor called the film an "unashamedly hackneyed melodrama" and wrote: "The thrills and spills and the ultimate display of good sportsmanship by Mike Brennan are the kind of stuff that makes a movie really move and leaves us all exhausted and happy."

 According to MGM records, the film earned $2,061,000 in North America and $861,000 elsewhere, resulting in a profit of $47,000.

 Legacy

 In 1951, future Indianapolis 500 winner and four-time American national champion Mario Andretti watched the film as a young boy in his native Italy, where it was titled Indianapolis, an event that introduced him to the race for the first time.

+Footage from the film was featured in 1984's Gremlins, in a scene where the mogwai Gizmo mimicks the race scene.